Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

 Analogously to \cite{Heckman1997}, \cite{Jun2019} and \cite{Cinelli2021}, identification of $\theta^{OO}$ is complicated because it depends on the joint distribution of the potential outcomes $\left(Y_{0}^{*}, Y_{1}^{*}\right)$ while, even in a randomized controlled trial, we can only identify the marginal distributions of the potential outcomes.
 Analogously to \cite{Lee2009}, identification of $\theta^{OO}$ is complex because sample selection is nonrandom and possibly impacted by the treatment.

-To simultaneously address these issues, we consider three sets of assumptions to partially identify our target parameter.
-The identified set shrinks when stronger assumptions are used.\footnote{According to \citet[p.
-167]{Tamer2010}, this approach to identification ``characterizes the informational content of various assumptions by providing a menu of estimates, each based on different sets of assumptions, some of which are plausible and some of which are not.''
-This approach was called a layered policy analysis by \cite{Manski2011} and is illustrated empirically by \cite{Manski2020}.} Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity} are sufficient to partially identify $\theta^{OO}$.
+To simultaneously address these issues, we follow a layered policy analysis approach \citep{Manski2011} and consider three sets of assumptions to partially identify our target parameter.
+The identified set {weakly} shrinks when stronger assumptions are used.
+Assumptions \ref{ASexogeneity}-\ref{ASmonotonicity} are sufficient {to derive sharp bounds around $\theta^{OO}$.}